Please note that the URL for the photo I refer to often has changed to:

 I was reading about prescribed burns the other day when I came across a “How to Guide” sort of thing that mentioned establishing a firebreak that’s at least eight feet wide.
 Then I thought about all the roads I drive along that are bounded by what we’ve been brought up to think of as those famous New England Stone Walls as I commute to work.
-It struck me then that these roads, former Indian Trails still called by their Native American names, would make pretty good fire breaks.
+It struck me then that these roads, some former Indian Trails still called by their Native American names, would make pretty good fire breaks.

 Dry Land Double Stone Rows

 Many of the water features you can see in the old photo show that they too are sometimes bounded by double stone rows.
-Over the past 20 years, I’ve found that almost all the smaller water features that you can’t easily see are more often than not bounded in stone, more often than not zigzag rows.
+Over the past 20 years, I’ve found that almost all the smaller water features that you can’t easily see are, more often than not, bounded in stone, more often than not zigzag rows.
 These would make good fire breaks as well – and as a bonus there would still be a green living canopy shading the water, a resource riparian zone that was perhaps burned on a different schedule.

 These zigzag stone rows are said to be rare:

 A video of one such zigzag stone row:

 I contend that the famous stone walls of New England (and beyond) are older than they are thought to be, their colonial and later origin a myth rather than the truth: